 These videos likely evoke disgust in many viewers.
 But if you wouldn’t eat a live octopus—wriggling, squirming, and writhing—you shouldn’t eat already-dead ones, either, because they were also cruelly and painfully slaughtered.

-Paltrow wasn’t wrong: These eight-legged marvels are intelligent!
+As My Octopus Teacher teaches us, there is so much to learn from these eight-limbed marvels.
 Like chimpanzees, crows, humans, and dolphins, octopuses also use tools.
 Veined octopuses carry coconut shells across the ocean floor before meticulously placing two halves together and climbing inside to hide.
 Blanket octopuses snatch poisonous tentacles from Portuguese men-of-war and wield them like swords.
 And mimic octopuses can impersonate more than 15 other species.

 These intelligent beings are great escape artists, they’re genetic marvels, they change color to camouflage and communicate, they can operate a camera, they have good aim, they don’t enjoy being fenced in, and—without a doubt—they feel pain.
 Cephalopod expert Dr. Jennifer Mather explains that octopuses “can anticipate a painful, difficult, stressful situation—they can remember it.
 There is absolutely no doubt that they feel ”